 For minor injuries, use RICE: rest, immobilize, cold, and elevation.
 This method helps reduce swelling and pain.
 More severe injuries, like fractures or dislocations, need immobilization and professional medical attention.

-4. Strains and Sprains
+4. First Aid for Strains and Sprains

 Soft tissue injuries, such as sprains and strains, often occur in elbows, ankles, and knees.
 They affect various tissues in these areas.
 Sprains happen to ligaments.
 These connect bones at a joint.
 They occur when ligaments overstretch or tear from too much force.
 Strains affect muscles and tendons.
 They often happen from overstretching or tearing.
 Both injuries have similar symptoms.
 They include pain, swelling, and trouble using the affected area.
 Strains may also cause muscle spasms and cramping.